kubernetes/community/community-membership.md

 an [elevated set of permissions].
 These capabilities should not be used by those that are not familiar with the current state of the Kubernetes project.

-Therefor members with an extended period away from the project with no activity will be removed from the Kubernetes Github Organizations and will be required to go through the org membership process again after re-familiarizing themselves with the current state.
+Therefore members with an extended period away from the project with no activity will be removed from the Kubernetes Github Organizations and will be required to go through the org membership process again after re-familiarizing themselves with the current state.